jen729w/johnnydecimal-2020-blog/johnny.decimal/projects.md

 A couple of problems are obvious:

-1. We are going to want to create folders within `22.01 Job 1` but the system says we shouldn't do that (and we shouldn't).
+1. We are going to want to create folders within `22.01 Job 1` but the system says we shouldn't do that (and we shouldn't – don't be tempted!).
 2. This only allows us to have 10 clients.

 We might try and fix it like this.